lambdaxymox/lambdaxymox_website/content/01-projection_matrices.md

 P_{proj,w} &= 1     \\
 ```

+gives our projected coordinates.
 Thus we map directly to clip coordinates from view coordinates.
-To complete the orthographic projection
+To
-transformation, we need an affine transformation that maps the orthographic view volume to the canonical
+complete the orthographic projection transformation, we need an affine transformation that maps the
-view volume in normalized device coordinates.
-Just like the perspective projection earlier, we infer
+orthographic view volume to the canonical view volume in normalized device coordinates.
+Just like the
-the orthographic projection matrix indirectly using constraints on how the orthographic view volume
+perspective projection earlier, we infer the orthographic projection matrix indirectly using constraints
-transforms into the canonical view volume.
+on how the orthographic view volume transforms into the canonical view volume.
 We require affine maps
 {math}`\phi_{h}, \phi_{v}, \phi_{d}, \phi_{w} : \mathbb{R^{3}} \rightarrow \mathbb{R}` such that

 ```{math}